Addepar/ember-table/tests/dummy/app/pods/docs/guides/main/table-meta-data/template.md

 use these objects to store whatever meta information you would like in the table.

+`rowsCount` is also yielded by the cell component.
+This count is a reflection of how many rows the user can currently see by scrolling through the table.
+It is typically smaller than the total number of rows passed into, say, the `ember-tbody` component, because it excludes rows that have been hidden by collapsing a parent.

 ## What are they used for?

 Complex data tables have lots of functionality that requires some amount of